hitoshi-watase/sercrod/docs/reference/directives/attribute-style.md

 - Error handling
   If the expression throws during evaluation:

-  - Nablla forces a safe fallback and sets element.style.cssText = "".
+  - Sercrod forces a safe fallback and sets element.style.cssText = "".
   - No custom filter is applied in this path.

 - Cleanup
   After processing the attribute:

-  - If Nablla configuration _config.cleanup.handlers is truthy, Nablla removes the original :style attribute from the element.
+  - If Sercrod configuration _config.cleanup.handlers is truthy, Sercrod removes the original :style attribute from the element.
   - The resulting DOM only contains the computed style attribute (as produced by style.cssText), not the binding syntax.